BoltMCP Installation Docs

 Configure DNS

-Create A records pointing each BoltMCP subdomain to your static IP.
-The Hostname values depend on whether or not your deployment's global.domain matches the DNS hosted zone.
+Point each BoltMCP subdomain at the load balancer.
+The record type depends on what the previous steps gave you, and the hostname values depend on whether your global.domain matches the DNS hosted zone.

 You are updating DNS records in a hosted zone which sits above global.domain.
 For example: